by Alina Bradford

 Cloth curtains are the best for children's rooms because they can be taken down easily and tossed into the washer.
 They can also be hung on the line to dry.
-A simple way to make cheap, colorful curtains is to buy two twin sheets and sew a pocket into the top that can slide onto a rod.
+A simple way to make cheap, colorful curtains is to buy two twin sheets use the hem on the top that can slide onto a rod.

 If you have a child that won't take naps because the light is too bright in her room, buy a length of colorful felt, cut small circles at the top, and use ribbon to tie it to the curtain rod.
 I did this in my oldest daughter's room.
 It worked like a charm and only cost me around $10.

 The paint on doors wears faster than any other place in the house.
 Painting and repainting can add up to big bucks wasted over the years.
 A way to protect the finish is to put protective metal plates at the bottom of the door and around the knob.
 These can be found at most hardware stores and are easy to install.

 When most people think of children's rooms they think nice, plush carpeting.
 And why not?
 It's cozy.
 If you have children with allergies, though, think twice.
 Carpets in children's rooms tend to get dirty quickly, collecting dust mites and allergens.
 Self-sticking linoleum tiles are much cheaper and easier to keep allergens at bay.
 Also, it makes Kool-Aid spills much easier to clean up and modeling dough doesn't get stuck in tile.
 There will be no stains, which means no money spent on carpet cleaners or new carpeting.